Get a head start into the European IT freelancer market with this extensive guide. Learn how to build a successful freelancing career.

 - Why not become an IT freelancer?

-- How to become a freelancer?
+- How do you become an IT freelancer?

 - The truth about IT freelancing

-What is an IT freelancer?
+What’s an IT freelancer?

 🛈 It’s important to note that freelancing means different things to different people, so don’t take my views say as gospel.

 In a nutshell, IT freelancers work in mostly DevOps-focused engineering roles.
 They’re self-employed, offering their services on a project-by-project, relatively short-term basis.

 In contrast, employees work for a single company over an extended period of timeon an X-hours-per-week basis.
 They are subject to a company’s internal policies and procedures.

 Although not being subject to top-down policies sounds like a lot of fun, it also entails a wide range of responsibilities such as managing your own taxes, insurance, time, and finding new clients.

 In other words, a freelancer is essentially a micro company.

 There is another type of service provider called consultant.
 Consultants may be self-employed (aka independent) or work for consulting firms, and may work on short-term or long-term projects.